kleinbottle4/csv-to-sc/README.md

     --copyright
         display copyright information

+    -s, --silent
+        do not display the little GNU GPL message at the beginning

 Do not write options together (e.g. -fd).

 If an option is not given, a prompt will ask for it (but see below about -p).